 As we enter, the reception area seems unusually crowded, there are shoes scattered across the hall and I can see some legs poking out round a corner as people slump across sofas in communal areas.
 It's got a youth hostel feel to it, posters with wifi codes and the next 'making traditional dumplings together' meet-up group pinned on notice boards.
 Except that the atmosphere doesn't match - it feels heavy and everyone looks tired.

-The lady on reception asks if we're 'Jonathan Hodge', and in hindsight, I should have said yes.
+The lady on reception asks if we're 'Jonathan Hodge', and in hindsight, we absolutely should have been Jonathan Hodge for the night.
 We were quickly informed there was, unfortunately, no room for Michael Sheridan and that it's Booking.com's error.
 The system can't keep up with the demand across Kyrgyzstan's big cities because of the thousands of men arriving from Russia.

 Having turned down the offer to sleep on two mattresses in the shared bathroom, we did find a place to stay.
 A room a few km out of town in a hotel that wasn't finished and hadn't officially opened and despite inflated prices, we were grateful.

 The first few weeks of our trip in Kyrgyzstan, we were meeting French, Germans and Spanish people on similar trips to us.
 From the day Putin announced mobilisation, the demographic shifted and over 60-70% of the people we started meeting were Russian men between the ages of 18-40.